ClevelandClinicQHS/sociome/README.md

 The *original* ADIs are static measures that were calculated using the 2013 edition of the ACS five-year estimates.
 Rankings based on these ADIs are available via downloadable datasets at https://www.neighborhoodatlas.medicine.wisc.edu/download.

+The original ADI of Kind et al. (2018) is defined as a national measure.
+In other words, it uses the United States as the **reference area**.
+A given area might have different ADI values depending on the choice of the reference area; for example, a census tract in an "upper-class" neighborhood in Milwaukee might have a lower ADI value if the index is computed using the Milwaukee area as the reference than it would if the index is computed using the United States as the reference.
+The `get_adi()` function flexibly allows for specifying the **reference area** for ADI estimation.
+See examples below.

 ## Choosing a **reference area**

 The algorithm that produced the original ADIs employs factor analysis.
 As a result, the ADI is a relative measure; the ADI of a particular location is dynamic, varying depending on which other locations were supplied to the algorithm.
 In other words, ADI will vary depending on the **reference area**.